Content Marketing Guide for Local Business

 • Title placeholder.

-• Out line your thoughts & ideas for this topic (think Personas)
+• Outline your thoughts & ideas for this topic (think Personas)

-6. Research specific topics outline
+6. Research-specific topics outline

 • Find authority articles